PierreLs63/QueryBox/README.md

 This application is an API testing tool similar to Postman or Insomnia.
 It allows developers and testers to send, receive, and analyze HTTP requests and responses, simplifying the debugging and integration process.

 ### Target Audience
-- **End Users:** Developers and QA testers who need to test APIs during development.
+- **End Users :** Developers and QA testers who need to test APIs during development.
-- **Administrators:** Those responsible for managing API environments and configurations.
+- **Administrators :** Those responsible for managing API environments and configurations.
-- **Organizations:** Teams requiring a centralized and efficient tool for API testing and collaboration.
+- **Organizations :** Teams requiring a centralized and efficient tool for API testing and collaboration.

 ---